MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/close-opportunity-won-lost-sales.md

 ---
-title: "Close opportunities as won or lost - Sales Enterprise | MicrosoftDocs"
+title: "Close opportunities as won or lost | MicrosoftDocs"
 description: "Close the opportunity to indicate whether it was won or lost.
 You can reopen it in future if the customer is interested in pursuing the opportunity." ms.date: 11/02/2021 ms.topic: article